Bishoftu

 Bishoftu is located 47.9 km southeast of Addis Ababa along its route 4 highway.
 It is a resort town, known for its several lakes.

 Geography

 The town is located within the Bishoftu volcanic field, an area of Holocene lava flows, cinder cones, tuff rings and maars.
 Several of the maars are water-filled, forming five crater lakes: Lake Bishoftu, Lake Hora (a base for watersports, many water birds and an annual festival), Lake Bishoftu Guda, Lake Koriftu and the seasonal Lake Cheleklaka.
 Other nearby points of interest include Mount Yerer, Green Crater Lake and Lake Hora Kiloli.
-Bishoftu is also home to the Ethiopian Air Force and the Harar Meda Airport (ICAO HAHM, IATA QHR), as well as a station on the Addis Ababa–Djibouti Railway.
+Bishoftu is also home to the Ethiopian Air Force, Harar Meda Airport (ICAO HAHM, IATA QHR) and National veterinary institute, Ethiopia, as well as a station on the Addis Ababa–Djibouti Railway.

+Climate

+Bishoftu, a town located in the Oromia region of Ethiopia, enjoys a temperate climate that is relatively mild compared to other parts of the country.
+Nestled at an elevation of around 1,900 meters (6,200 feet) above sea level, Bishoftu benefits from cooler temperatures year-round, making it a pleasant escape from the heat of the lowlands.
+The town experiences two main seasons: a rainy season from June to September and a dry season from October to May.
+During the rainy season, Bishoftu is lush and green, with frequent showers that nourish the landscape.
+In contrast, the dry season brings clear skies and warm, sunny days, though temperatures remain comfortable, rarely reaching extremes.
+This balanced climate, coupled with the town's picturesque lakes and rolling hills, makes Bishoftu an inviting destination for both residents and visitors.